ember-animation/ember-animated/tests/dummy/app/templates/docs/between.md

 ### Animating Across Routes
 This is an example of animating sprites across different routes.
-When you select an icon from the list, both the selected image and the list of image animates while the route changes.
+When you select an icon from the list, the selected image and the list of images animate as the route changes.

 {{#docs-demo as |demo|}}
     {{#demo.example name="hero"}}